Freshford, County Kilkenny: Uppercourt Manor

 The great house of Uppercourt Manor stands on the site of the bishop's palace built at Achadh Úr in 1225.
-In 1553 a Protestant bishop, John Bale, was sent to live there.
+In 1553, a Protestant bishop, John Bale, was sent to live there.
 When five of his servants were murdered while saving the hay, the Bishop fled and never returned.
 After him, the Shee family took over the manor and lived in Uppercourt for 100 years.
-In 1653 one of Cromwell's soldiers, Captain Sir George Askew, being owed £200, was given Uppercourt in settlement of the debt and the Shees were forced to leave.
+In 1653, one of Cromwell's soldiers, Captain Sir George Askew, being owed £200, was given Uppercourt in settlement of the debt and the Shees were forced to leave.

-The present house was built by Sir William Morris around 1790.
-The Eyre family came in 1879 and stayed till 1918 when the Maher Brothers, Edward and Michael bought it.
-They did some repairs to the house as they were in the building trade; they permitted local sporting events to be held on the front lawn also, something that heretofore would never have been permitted.
-Both men being thankful for their own good fortunes in life having come from a lower-middle-class family of ten children in the village of Freshford, sold the property to the Mill Hill Fathers for a nominal sum in 1932 and it became a secondary school.
-In 1989 it was sold and used for the storage and restoration of antique furniture.
-The surrounding farm land was purchased in 1989 and is now a hobby farm.
-The manor house changed hands a few times and was being restored to be used as a hotel, although renovations did not go to plan and the property is now housing refugees.
+The present house was built in the 1790s.
+Originally associated with Sir William Morris, the Eyre family came in 1879 and lived at the house until 1918.
+Stanislaus Eyre sold the house, and 500 acres of the estate, to the Maher brothers of Freshford in 1918.
+The two brothers, Edward and Michael Maher, were in the building trade and undertook repairs to the house.
+They also permitted local sporting events to be held on the front lawn also, something that would not previously have been allowed.
+The men sold the property to the Mill Hill Fathers for a nominal sum in 1932 and it became a secondary school.
+In 1989, it was sold and used for the storage and restoration of antique furniture.
+The surrounding farm land was purchased at the same time.
+The manor house changed hands a few times and was restored.
+As of 2013, it was being used as a wedding venue.
+It was sold again in 2015.